 To date, RNFBC Board members and “friends” of the Foundation have successfully built a $5 Million endowment fund.
-The interest from the 39 named bursaries that make up the endowment allows the Foundation to offer cash bursaries each year to help support BC nurses in their nursing education.
+The interest earned from the 39 named bursaries that make up the investment portfolio allows the Foundation to offer cash bursaries each year to help support BC’s Registered Nurses in their nursing education.

 We support both entry-level (undergrad) education and advanced degrees such as Masters and PhD level programs focused on preparing practicing nurses for advanced roles like nurse practitioners and clinical nurse specialists; educators; and researchers.

-Over the past 40 years, the Registered Nurses Foundation of BC has come to rely on the passion and expertise of our board and staff.
+Over the past 41 years, the Registered Nurses Foundation of BC has come to rely on the passion and expertise of our board.
 This year is no exception!
-Although from different backgrounds within the nursing community, whether working at present or retired, the common thread our volunteer board members have is their dedication to all the Foundation can offer the nurses of BC in their pursuit of educational nursing excellence.
+Although from different backgrounds within the nursing community, whether working at present or retired, the common thread our volunteer board members have is their dedication to all the Foundation can offer the Registered Nurses of BC in their pursuit of educational nursing excellence.